cambiotraining/data-analysis-in-r-and-python/index.md

 Some parts of these materials are loosely based on the original course contents of the ["Data Carpentry lesson in Ecology"](http://datacarpentry.org/R-ecology-lesson/), as released by @michonneau2019.

-We thank [Raquel Manzano Garcia](https://github.com/RaqManzano) and [Mark Fernandes](https://github.com/mfernandes61) for valuable feedback on the initial manuscript.
+We thank [Raquel Manzano Garcia](https://github.com/RaqManzano), [Mark Fernandes](https://github.com/mfernandes61) and Ian Tsang for valuable feedback on the initial manuscript.